 If your hardware includes horizontal track that supports the top of the door when it opens, you will need to make some careful measurements.
 Some of these measurements will be most accurate if you use a caliper, while others will require the use of a tape measure.
 If you do not have the horizontal track, jump down to our section on Holmes One-Piece Springs.

 There are three important measurements of your spring that you will need to take.
 These measurements need to be accurate, or your door may not operate properly.
 The measurements are: length, wire size, and inside diameter.
 Read the instructions below to ensure that you properly measure your one-piece spring.

-After you have made these measurements, be sure to following our instructions to make ensure that your measurements are accurate.
+After you have made these measurements, be sure to follow our instructions to ensure that your measurements are accurate.
 Due to the nature of this product, we do not accept returns on standard one-piece extension springs except in the case of a manufacturing defect or an error for which we are responsible.